Virginia Capital Trail

-Generally flat terrain on bike paths.
+Generally flat terrain on paved bike paths.
 Leisurely cycling level.

-2 nights lodging, 2 breakfasts, 1 picnic lunch, 2 dinners, snacks, van support, maps, cue sheets and trained guides.
+2 nights lodging, 2 breakfasts, 2 picnic lunches, 2 dinners, snacks, van support, maps, cue sheets and trained guides.

 Fly, take the train, or drive to Richmond, VA.
 We will provide a complimentary shuttle at the end of the tour back to Richmond by 4:30pm.

 "It was a great trip, despite the rain!
 Thanks for all you did to make us comfortable and relaxed.
 The trail was a nice leisurely ride and I will recommend it to others.
 Can't wait to start planning my next trip!"

 DAY 1: We meet at 1:00pm in Richmond, just blocks away from the newly completed Virginia Capital Trail.
 After our orientation and bike fitting, we’ll explore this bicycle-friendly city by bike with a local guide.
 She’ll introduce us to local historic sites and tell us stories of some of the famous people that called this city home.
 Then we’ll have dinner together.
 10 miles.